Battle of Belleau Wood: Fighting in Belleau Wood

 Location of U.S. Marine forces in Belleau Wood and surrounding areas, 6 June 1918.

 The battle was now deadlocked.
 At midnight on 7–8 June, a German attack was stopped cold and an American counter-attack in the morning of 8 June was similarly defeated.
-Sibley's battalion—having sustained nearly 400 casualties—was relieved by the 1st Battalion, 6th Marines.
+Sibley's battalion, having sustained nearly 400 casualties, was relieved by the 1st Battalion, 6th Marines.
 Major Shearer took over the 3rd Battalion, 5th Marines from the wounded Berry.
 On 9 June, an enormous American and French barrage devastated Belleau Wood, turning the formerly attractive hunting preserve into a jungle of shattered trees.
 The Germans counter-fired into Lucy and Bouresches and reorganized their defenses inside Belleau Wood.
 2nd Engineers (both battalions), continued to support the two Marine regiments in the wood, often fighting as infantry when the need arose.
 One Marine captain remarked after the war, "Boy, they dig trenches and mend roads all night, and they fight all day!"

-In the morning of 10 June, Major Hughes' 1st Battalion, 6th Marines—together with elements of the 6th Machine Gun Battalion—attacked north into the wood.
+In the morning of 10 June, Major Hughes' 1st Battalion, 6th Marines, together with elements of the 6th Machine Gun Battalion, attacked north into the wood.
 Although this attack initially seemed to be succeeding, it was also stopped by machine gun fire.
-The commander of the 6th Machine Gun Battalion—Major Cole—was mortally wounded.
-Captain Harlan Major—senior captain present with the battalion—took command.
+The commander of the 6th Machine Gun Battalion, Major Cole, was mortally wounded.
+Captain Harlan Major, the senior captain present with the battalion took command.
 The Germans used great quantities of mustard gas.
 Next, Wise's 2nd Battalion, 5th Marines was ordered to attack the woods from the west, while Hughes continued his advance from the south.

 At 04:00 on 11 June, Wise's men advanced through a thick morning mist towards Belleau Wood, supported by the 23rd and 77th companies of the 6th Machine Gun Battalion, and elements of the 2nd Battalion, 2nd Engineers and were cut to pieces by heavy fire.
 Platoons were isolated and destroyed by interlocked machine gun fire.
 It was discovered that the battalion had advanced in the wrong direction.
 Rather than moving northeast, they had moved directly across the wood's narrow waist.
 However, they smashed the German southern defensive lines.
 A German private, whose company had 30 men left out of 120, wrote "We have Americans opposite us who are terribly reckless fellows."